ulfschneider/afova/README.md

 ## clearMessage

-Remove a single or all injected messages that are linked to a form element, or remove a message that is identified by its id.
+Remove all injected messages that are linked to a form element, or remove a message that is identified by its id.

 ### Parameters